umihnea/belaso-js/README.md

 ## belaso-js
-A JS & JQuery implementation for the Belaso-Vigenère Cipher.
+A JS & jQuery implementation for the Belaso-Vigenère Cipher.

 ### About Belaso-Vigenère
-Belaso-Vigenère is a shift cipher and can be considered a natural evolution from the Caesar cipher.
+Belaso-Vigenère is a **simple shift cipher** and can be considered a natural evolution of the Caesar cipher.
 Instead of using a single-valued key, this cipher uses a whole sequence of characters.
 As such, the key can be defined as a word in the alphabet.
 More information can be found [here](http://tamboril.de:12514/classical_ciphers#belaso-vigen%C3%A8re-cipher).

 ### Implementation
-The JS implementation has a little over 150 LoC.
+The JS implementation has ~160 lines.
 However the core algorithm is only a few lines long:
+> **Note.** This is a functional example but the exact implementation is subject to change.
 ```$xslt
 const encrypt = (plaintext, key, alphabetSize, letterToCode, codeToLetter) => {
   const cipher = [];